openstack/trove/doc/source/install/get_started.rst

 #.
 The OpenStack end user deploys the Database service using the following
    steps:

    #.
-Create a Database service instance using the :command:`trove create`
+Create a Database service instance using the
-      command.
+      ``openstack database instance create`` command.
    #.
-Use the :command:`trove list` command to get the ID of the instance,
+Use the :command:`openstack database instance list` command to get the ID
-      followed by the :command:`trove show` command to get the IP address of it.
+      of the instance, followed by the
+      :command:`openstack database instance show` command to get the IP address of it.
    #.
 Access the Database service instance using typical database access
       commands.
 For example, with MySQL: